 1. Dr Kay Booth is an outdoor recreation researcher and planner.
 She is the Director of Lindis Consulting and, until recently, a Senior Lecturer in parks, recreation and tourism at Lincoln University.
 She has more than 30 peer-reviewed outdoor recreation research publications and holds appointments on the New Zealand Walking Access Commission and the New Zealand Conservation Authority.

 Appendix 7B-2 Assessment criteria for swimming (Steps 2-4)

-ATTRIBUTE CLUSTERS ATTRIBUTE (primary attributes in bold) DESCRIPTION OF PRIMARY ATTRIBUTES INDICATORS SIGNIFICANCE THRESHOLDS Step 2 Step 3: Sel : Identify attributes ect and describe primary attributes Step 3: Select and describe primary attributes Step 4: Identify indicators Step 5: Determine significance thresholds ATTRIBUTES ASSOCIATED WITH EXISTING G USE Social Level of use High use implies high value.
-This may not hold true for two reasons: Remote places , which offer few encounters with other people, may be highly valued for their wilderness value and the experience of 'having the place to ourselves'.
+ATTRIBUTE CLUSTERS ATTRIBUTE (primary attributes in bold) DESCRIPTION OF PRIMARY ATTRIBUTES INDICATORS INDICATOR SIGNIFICANCE THRESHOLDS DATA SOURCES (AND RELIABILITY) • : Identify attributes ect and describe primary attributes Step 3: Select and describe primary attributes Step 4: Identify indicators Step 5: Determine significance thresholds ATTRIBUTES ASSOCIATED WITH EXISTING G USE Social Level of use High use implies high value.
+This may not hold true for two reasons: Remote places, which offer few encounters with other people, may be highly valued for their wilderness value and the experience of 'having the place to ourselves'.
 Crowding may occur at popular sites, which may turn people away.
 This may be anticipated and the site not chosen for a swim, or occur on arrival (displaced to another nearby site, if one exists).
 Number of swimmers on a peak use day NOTES: Alternative indicators: 1.
 Maximum number of swimmers at peak time on a peak use day 2.
 Number of swimmer days p.a.
 High (score: 3) Medium (score: 2) Low (score: 1) Expert Panel estimate (good) Travel distance Origin of users is suggested as an indicator of quality of the recreational experience, based on the assumption that the higher the expected quality of the experience, the greater the distance users will be prepared to travel.
 A site close to a large population (short travel distance) will receive more use for reasons of convenience (close to home) resulting in a higher level of local use rather than necessarily signifying regional importance.
-Number of kms travelled by swimmers from previous night's location NOTES: Travel time was considered but distance offers a more standard metric as time introduces the factor of travel style (e.g., walk, car, cycle).
 High: >20 km (score: 3) Med: 10-20 km (score: 2) Low: <20 km (score: 1) Expert Panel estimate (poor) Perception of safety Overall evaluation that accounts for a range of perceptions (e.g., flow, water quality, presence of others).
 Outcome of swimmers' decision-making can be measured via numbers of swimmers attribute.
 Desirable site characteristic Other users and uses This includes other users' demographics, their behaviour and the style of their use (e.g., organised events).
 The types of people who frequent a site may influence its perceived suitability (e.g., site popular with young males who 'take over the place').
 Diversity of recreation Swimming is often undertaken by groups with a range of activity